-If you plan to spend a month or more, you can follow our three week itinerary for Australia above and then tack on a visit to Western Australia (including Perth and Margaret River), to Australia’s Red Center to see majestic Uluru (Ayer’s Rock) rising from the desert or even to rugged Tasmania.
+If you plan to spend a month or more, you can follow our three week itinerary for Australia above and then tack on a visit to Western Australia (including Perth and Margaret River), to Australia’s Red Center to see majestic Uluru (Ayer’s Rock) rising from the desert (make sure to pack these essentials if you’re heading to the outback) or even to rugged Tasmania.

 We really debated which of these areas to visit, and we decided on WA and Tassie.
 Visiting Uluru has long been one of my dream destinations, but we were in Australia during the hottest part of summer and we were pretty sure the kids would be miserable in the inhospitable temperatures surrounded by hoards of flies (every single person we know who has visited told us about the flies!).
 There are several ways to get to Uluru – you can fly to Ayers Rock Airport directly or you can fly to Alice Springs and then drive 450km.
 We hope to include a visit to the Red Center on our next family trip to Australia!

 Western Australia, on the other hand, is extremely family friendly and easy to access!
 We took a non-stop flight on Jetstar from Cairns to Perth, and then enjoyed five days each in Perth and Margaret River at free HomeExchange homes.
 Check out our favorite things to do in Margaret River with kids, or learn about our action-packed day tour from Perth to see the famous Pinnacles of WA.

 If you have more time in Western Australia (and perhaps even the inclination to rent a camper van) there are tons of places off the beaten path to explore.
 Check out this awesome two-week itinerary for road tripping Western Australia!